Game on! Healthy snacks for the big event

 - Make your own kale chips to add flavor and color to your snacks.

-- Spread hummus on a plate, top with chopped olives mixed with a little nonfat Italian dressing and serve with pita crisps.
+- Spread hummus on a plate, top with chopped olives mixed with a little nonfat Italian dressing and serve with pita crisps or sliced veggies.
 For basketball fans, arrange the olives in lines like those on a basketball.

 - Add fruit kabobs to tall glasses of flavored sparkling water.